 The Team is made of a number of different professionals who are all experienced in responding to the needs and concerns of people living with life limiting illness including Palliative Care Nurses, Complementary Therapists, Physiotherapists, Occupational Therapists, Spiritual and Pastoral Care, and Counselling Services.

-Any support you receive can be tailored to your individual needs and will be discussed with the wellbeing nurse during your first telephone assessment.
+Any support you receive can be tailored to your individual needs and will be discussed with the wellbeing nurse during your first assessment.
 Some patients require intensive support to help manage symptoms or psychological needs, whilst others benefit from the wellbeing team just keeping in touch on a regular basis and knowing we are here if you should need us.

 As an organisation we are very aware that family and carers need to be supported in their central role of caring for individuals with a life limiting illness.
 Through our Wellbeing Service we aim to provide that vital support, guidance and information needed both to enable carers to care for their family member or friend and to preserve their own health and wellbeing within their caregiving role.